CLI command reference

 Helps you update your keys, or recover your device when the keys on the server are out of sync with the keys on your device.
 The particle keys

-Connect your device in DFU mode, and run this command to replace the unique cryptographic keys on your device.
-Automatically attempts to send the new public key to the cloud as well.
+Connect your device, and run this command to replace the unique cryptographic keys on your device.
+Automatically sends the new public key to the cloud as well.

-# helps repair key issues on a device
+# helps repair key issues on the connected device

 $ particle keys doctor 0123456789abcdef78901234